Valdecy/Summary/README.md

 15) [Others - Python](#others---python)

-## Apps - Multicriteria Decision Aids - Java
+## Apps - Multicriteria Decision Aids - Java/Python

+* [ELECTRE-Tree (Inference of ELECTRE Tri-B Parameters)](https://github.com/Valdecy/ELECTRE-TREE)  : A python implementation of the ELECTRE-Tree Algorithm.
+This algorithm can elicitate (infer) all or any combination of the following ELECTRE Tri-B parameters: criteria weights, indifference threshold,  preference threshold, veto threshold, and the lambda cut level.
 * [J-ELECTRE (ELimination and Choice Expressing REality)](  https://github.com/Valdecy/J-Electre) : Electre I, I_s, I_v, II, III, IV, TRI and TRI-ME Software.
 Lessons Included.
 * [Voracious-AHP (Analytic Hierarquic Process)](https://github.com/Valdecy/Voracious-AHP)  : A software that can remove or reduce the inconsistency from an AHP Matrix.
 Lessons Included.